 When children know their needs and are comfortable communicating them, they are empowered in their dealings with other people.
 Help your child identify any needs they may have, then role play to practice expressing those needs in an appropriate way.
 This sets a firm foundation for successful interaction within the greater community.

-Once children can recognize and express their needs appropriately, they can begin to work toward compromise.
+Once children can recognize and express their needs appropriately, they can begin to work toward a compromise.
 When a mentor or peer expresses dismay with a particular habit, encourage your children to seek mutually agreeable terms.
 Perhaps artwork can focus on the topic at hand?
 Or classroom activities be modified for increased movement?
 The goal is to encourage a relationship of mutual respect in which both parties’ needs can be met.

 Sometimes, self-advocacy and compromise aren’t enough.
 In this case, I encourage discretion: the art of continuing to use one’s coping mechanisms in the least obtrusive way possible.
-For G, this means keeping a small scrap of paper at hand for less elaborate illustrations.
+For my daughter, this means keeping a small scrap of paper at hand for less elaborate illustrations.
 It’s not ideal, but it works in situations where there is no alternative.

-G will always live and breathe art.
+My daughter will always live and breathe art.
 It’s how she thinks, how she copes, and how she makes sense of the world around her.
 We’ve made progress with the empathy, the self-advocacy, and the compromise, but something tells me we need to work on the discretion: